GaurabKundu1/Statistical-Inference-Course-Project/README.md

 2. Show how variable the sample is (via variance) and compare it to the theoretical variance of the distribution.

 3. Show that the distribution is approximately normal.

+## Part 2: Basic Inferential Data Analysis

+Now in the second portion of the project, we're going to analyze the ToothGrowth data in the R datasets package.

+1. Load the ToothGrowth data and perform some basic exploratory data analyses

+2. Provide a basic summary of the data.

+3. Use confidence intervals and/or hypothesis tests to compare tooth growth by supp and dose.

+4. State your conclusions and the assumptions needed for your conclusions.